 Anne Karpf, London Metropolitan University, Guardian columnist and author of The Human Voice, examines our relationship with our own voice.
 Most people are shocked when they hear a recording of their voice.
 Are our voices an expression of some authentic, perhaps uncensored, aspect of the self?
 Or has the voice become another site where our public selves can be improved and perfected?

 Professor Deborah Cameron, Rupert Murdoch Professor of Language and Communication, University of Oxford, and author of The Myth of Mars and Venus, which debunked the common notion that there are big differences between men and women in how we speak.
 Cameron will discuss the impact of cultural influences on the voices of men and women, and the meaning of gendered voices in our culture.
-She will raise questions such as: Why do Japanese women speak at a higher pitch than Dutch women?
+She raises questions such as: Why do Japanese women speak at a higher pitch than Dutch women?
 Why can we generally tell boys' voices from girls' before puberty kicks in?
 Why do transgendered people transitioning from one gender to the other have to change so much more than the pitch of their voices?
 Why do machine-made voices have sex/gender, and what influences the way they are made to sound?